douglasgreen/outlines/computing/computer_science/algorithms.md

 ### Historical Perspective

 The concept of algorithms dates back to ancient times, although the term itself was popularized much later.
 One of the earliest known algorithms was written by Euclid, a Greek mathematician, for finding the greatest common divisor.
-The term \"algorithm\" itself is derived from the name of the Persian mathematician Al-Khwarizmi, whose 9th-century works introduced sophisticated mathematical techniques to the Islamic world and later to Europe.
+The term "algorithm" itself is derived from the name of the Persian mathematician Al-Khwarizmi, whose 9th-century works introduced sophisticated mathematical techniques to the Islamic world and later to Europe.
 The evolution of algorithms has paralleled the development of computing technology, from simple mechanical devices to modern computers capable of executing complex algorithmic operations.

 #### Basic Terminology and Concepts

 -   Algorithm: A set of rules or instructions designed to perform a specific task or solve a particular problem.
 -   Efficiency: Refers to how well an algorithm performs, particularly regarding time and memory usage.
-It\'s often measured in terms of time complexity (how execution time increases with input size) and space complexity (how much memory it needs).
+It's often measured in terms of time complexity (how execution time increases with input size) and space complexity (how much memory it needs).
 -   Pseudocode: A method of describing algorithms using a combination of natural language and programming language-like syntax.
 It helps in planning and understanding the logic without the constraints of specific programming languages.
 -   Control Structures: These are fundamental elements in algorithms, including sequences (straight-line code), selections (decisions like if-else statements), and iterations (loops like for and while).
 -   Recursion: A technique where a function calls itself within its definition, used for solving problems that can be broken down into smaller, similar problems.